clevengermatt/dreamweaver/content/Factions/The Dreamweavers Guild/Officers/Dreamweavers.md

 **Status**: Rare and Indispensable

-Dreamweavers are the women entrusted with the ancient and mystical art of creating dream catchers, an indispensable craft that forms the foundation of the Dreamweavers Guild.
+Dreamweavers are the women entrusted with the ancient and mystical art of creating [dream catchers][Dream Catchers], an indispensable craft that forms the foundation of the Dreamweavers Guild.
 They are the keepers of a closely guarded tradition, passed down through generations, and their work enables the guild to function as it does today.
 Without the Dreamweavers, the guild would lack the ability to carry out coordinated dreamwalking operations, making them vital to its mission of protecting the dream realm.

 #### Guardians of a Sacred Craft:

-Dreamweavers possess a rare and specialized knowledge of the dream realm, allowing them to weave dream catchers infused with potent magic.
+Dreamweavers possess a rare and specialized knowledge of the dream realm, allowing them to weave [dream catchers][Dream Catchers] infused with potent magic.
 Their craft requires not only dexterity and precision but also a deep understanding of the subtle energies that govern the dreamscape.
 Few are chosen to become Dreamweavers, and fewer still master the intricate skills required, making them a small but invaluable part of the guild.

 #### Advisors and Visionaries: